valeriansaliou/bloom/README.md

 ## Features

-* Cache is stored by buckets, specified in your REST API responses.
+* Cache is stored on buckets, specified in your REST API responses using HTTP header `Bloom-Strategy-Bucket`.
-* Cache clustered by authentication token, no cache leak across users is possible.
+* Cache clustered by authentication token, no cache leak across users is possible, using the standard `Authorization` HTTP header.
-* Cache can be expired directly from your REST API workers.
+* Cache can be expired directly from your REST API workers (by hitting against `memcached`).
 * Configurable per-route / per-response caching strategy, using `Bloom-Strategy-*` HTTP headers in your API responses.
-  * Disable all cache for an API route with `Bloom-Strategy-Ignore`
+  * Disable all cache for an API route with `Bloom-Strategy-Ignore`.
-  * Specify caching bucket for an API route with `Bloom-Strategy-Bucket`
+  * Specify caching bucket for an API route with `Bloom-Strategy-Bucket`.
-  * Specify caching TTL for an API route with `Bloom-Strategy-TTL` (other than default TTL)
+  * Specify caching TTL in seconds for an API route with `Bloom-Strategy-TTL` (other than default TTL).
-* Serve 304 Not Modified to non-modified route contents, lowering bandwidth usage and speeding up requests.
+* Serve `304 Not Modified` to non-modified route contents, lowering bandwidth usage and speeding up requests to your users.
 * (more coming...)

-## Philosophy
+## The Bloom Approach

 Bloom can be hot-plugged to sit between your existing Load Balancers (eg. NGINX), and your API workers (eg. NodeJS).
 It has been initially built to reduce the workload and drastically reduce CPU usage in case of API traffic spike, or DOS / DDoS attacks.

 A simpler caching approach could have been to enable caching at the Load Balancer level for HTTP read methods (GET, HEAD, OPTIONS).
 Although simple as a solution, it would not work with a REST API.
 REST API serve dynamic content by nature, that rely heavily on Authorization headers.
 Also, any cache needs to be purged at some point, if the content in cache becomes stale due to data updates in some database.

-NGINX Lua scripts could do that job, you say!
-Well, I firmly believe Load Balancers should be simple, and be configuration only, no scripting.
-As Load Balancers are the entry point to all your HTTP / WebSocket services, you'd want to avoid frequent deployments there, and handoff that caching complexity to a middleware component.
+NGINX Lua scripts could do that job just fine, you say!
+Well, I firmly believe Load Balancers should be simple, and be based on configuration only, without scripting.
+As Load Balancers are the entry point to all your HTTP / WebSocket services, you'd want to avoid frequent deployments and custom code there, and handoff that caching complexity to a dedicated middleware component.

 ## How does it work?